purescript/purescript/prelude/README.md

 modifySTRef :: forall a h r.
 STRef h a -> (a -> a) -> Eff (st :: ST h | r) a
 ```

+Modify the value of a mutable reference by applying a function to the current value.

 #### `writeSTRef`